-A number whose square is negative.
-Every imaginary number can be written in the form ib where b is a real number and i is the imaginary unit with the property that i 2 = -1.
+An imaginary number is a number whose square is negative.
+Every imaginary number can be written in the form ib where b is a real number and i is the imaginary unit, √-1, with the property that i 2 = -1.
 For example, √-16 is an imaginary number, since √-16 = √-1.√16 can be written as 4i.

 Imaginary numbers are complex numbers in which the real part is zero.
+In the representation of complex numbers on the complex plane (Argand diagram), imaginary numbers lie on the y-axis.
 The term "imaginary" is unfortunate because it suggests something that has less reality than a "real" number, which isn't the case.